CRIMINAL DEFENSE ATTORNEY DANIEL HAJJI

-A good DUI Attorney can build an aggressive DUI defense case much better than you can.
-Don't risk your freedom and driver's license by representing yourself or hiring an attorney who doesn't care or has little knowledge or experience with Michigan's DUI laws and unfamiliar with Judges and court rules and procedures.
+A good DUI Attorney can build an aggressive DUI defense strategy much better than you can.
+Don't risk your freedom and driver's license by representing yourself or hiring an attorney who has little knowledge or experience with Michigan's DUI laws and unfamiliar with Judges and court rules and procedures.

-Most of the time, an OWI can be reduced to a lesser charge in most district courts in Michigan.
-However, a good place to start is to consult with a DUI Attorney who is competent to evaluate the facts of your DUI charge before any negotiations with the prosecution takes place.
-It may be a situation where you may be able to challenge your arrest or the evidence used against you and get a dismissal before even going to court.
+Most of the time, an OWI charge can be reduced to a lesser charge in most district courts in Michigan.
+However, a good place to start is to consult with a DUI Attorney who is competent to evaluate the facts of your DUI charge before going into court.

 FELONY DUI IN MICHIGAN

-About a decade ago, Michigan passed "Heidi’s Law."
-Now, a Felony OWI ("Third DUI / OWI") means that if you have 2 or more prior drunk driving convictions within your LIFETIME, and you're arrested for a subsequent drunk driving arrest (third arrest) may be charged as a Felony DUI/OWI.
-If convicted of a Felony DUI, prison can be imposed and your driver's license will be automatically revoked for 5 years by the MI Secretary of State.
+Over a decade ago, Michigan passed "Heidi’s Law."
+Now, a Felony OWI ("Third DUI / OWI") which means that if you have 2 or more prior drunk driving convictions within your LIFETIME, and you're arrested for a subsequent drunk driving (third arrest), you can be charged with Felony Drunk Driving.
+If convicted of a Felony DUI, you will very likely be incarcerated and your driver's license will be automatically revoked for 5 years by the MI Secretary of State.

-In a Felony DUI, the procedures are different from a first or second drunk driving offense.
-In a felony drunk driving charge, you are entitled to a preliminary examination in District Court.
-The District Court Judge has to make a determination (1) whether there is sufficient probable cause that a crime was committed and whether there is probable cause that you committed the crime.
-If the Prosecution can not prove both, then the case can be dismissed by the Judge or reduced to a lower charge.
-If the Prosecutor can make its proofs, then the District Court Judge must bind the case to the Circuit Court in the county in which the crime was committed (ex.
-Oakland County Circuit Court, Macomb County Circuit Court, Wayne County Circuit Court, Livingston County Circuit Court, Washtenaw County Circuit Court).
-The case is then adjudicated at the circuit court level.
+In a Felony DUI matter, the procedures are different from a first or second drunk driving offense.
+In a felony drunk driving charge, you are entitled to a Preliminary Examination in District Court.
+The District Court Judge has to make a determination (1) whether there is sufficient probable cause that a crime was committed and (2) whether there is probable cause that you committed the crime within that locality.
+If the Prosecution can not prove both (1) and (2), then the felony can be dismissed by the Judge or reduced to a lower charge.
+If the Prosecutor can make its proofs however, then the District Court Judge must bind (transfer) the case to the Circuit Court in the county in which the crime was committed (such as, Oakland County Circuit Court, Macomb County Circuit Court, Wayne County Circuit Court, Livingston County Circuit Court, Washtenaw County Circuit Court).

 Therefore, hiring a good Felony DUI Attorney immediately after your arrest is a wise choice.
 Dealing with a Felony DUI is a whole different ball game than the misdemeanor operating while intoxicated (OWI) charge and ought to be taken far more seriously.